ArthurGareginyan/my-custom-functions/README.md

 ![screenshot](https://github.com/ArthurGareginyan/my-custom-functions/blob/master/assets/banner-772x250.png)

-An easy to use, with intuitive interface, WordPress plugin that gives you the ability to easily and safely add your custom functions (PHP code) for execution in the WordPress environment directly out of your WordPress Admin Area, without the need to have an external editor.
+An easy to use, with intuitive interface, WordPress plugin that gives you the ability to easily and safely add your custom PHP code to your WordPress website, directly out of the WordPress Admin Area, without the need to have an external editor.

 This is a simple and perfect tool to use as your website's functionality plugin.
 Its purpose is to provide a familiar experience to WordPress users.
 There is no need for any more editing of the functions.php file of your theme.
 Just add your custom PHP code in the field on the plugin page and this plugin will do the rest for you.